AnantharamanLab/ViWrap/README.md

 </p>

 # **ViWrap**
-### A wrapper to identify, bin, classify, and predict host-viral relationship for viruses from Metagenomes
+### ViWrap: A modular pipeline to identify, bin, classify, and predict viral-host relationships for viruses from metagenomes

 ```
 Oct 2022